raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 ## Use the Shell

-In this step you will run some simple Python code using the Shell.
+In this step you will run some simple Python code on your Raspberry Pi Pico using the Thonny Shell.
+--- task ---
+Make sure that your Raspberry Pi Pico is connected to your computer and you have the MicroPython (Raspberry Pi Pico) interpreter selected.

+<mark>Does Thonny prompt you to install the firmware if you haven't done so? </mark>

+--- /task ---

 --- task ---
 Look at the 'Shell' panel at the bottom of the Thonny editor.